DonnyChooch/qb-beanmachine/README.md

 -------------------------------------------------------------------------------------------------------------

 After you do this everything should be good to go!
+I have also added images for the items in the images folder, just drop those into your inventory images folder and those will be good to go!